bediger4000/array-rotation-algorithms/README.md

 either to the temporary area, or to their final destination.
-But the temporary area plus the unmoved items can be rotated by some number to get them, and the rest of the temporary area valuse, into their final positions.
+But the temporary area plus the unmoved items can be rotated by some number to get them, and the rest of the temporary area values, into their final positions.

 Consider an array `[a, b, c, d, e, f, g, h, i, j]` of length 10,